10-MINUTE READ · By Tina Arnoldi on December 8 2017.

 With the DoubleClick Bid Manager Connector from Supermetrics, you can retrieve metrics with different dimensions and view a snapshot of your campaign results.
 The below screenshot is from a custom report built with the DoubleClick Bid Manager Connector

-DoubleClick will expand your abilities to reach audiences and can be viewed as the next building block after mastering AdWords.
+DoubleClick will expand your abilities to reach audiences and can be viewed as the next building block after mastering Google Ads.
 For a deeper dive into DoubleClick, visit their YouTube channel for comprehensive videos.